Credit card: Credit cards in ATMs

-Many credit cards can be used in an ATM to withdraw money against the credit limit extended to the card, but many card issuers charge interest on cash advances before they do so on purchases.
-The interest on cash advances is commonly charged from the date the withdrawal is made, and unlike interest on purchases, the interest on cash advances is not waived even if the customer pays the statement balance in full.
-Many card issuers levy a commission for cash withdrawals, even if the ATM belongs to the same bank as the card issuer.
-Merchants do not offer cashback on credit card transactions because they would pay a percentage commission of the additional cash amount to their bank or merchant services provider, thereby making it uneconomical.
-Discover is a notable exception to the above.
-A customer with a Discover card may get up to $120 cashback if the merchant allows it.
-This amount is simply added to the card holder's cost of the transaction and no extra fees are charged as the transaction is not considered a cash advance.
+Many credit cards can be used in an automated teller machine (ATM) to withdraw money against the card's credit limit, but many card issuers charge interest on cash advances before they do so on purchases.
+The interest on cash advances is commonly charged from the date that the withdrawal is made; unlike interest on purchases, the interest on cash advances is not waived even if the customer pays the statement balance in full.
+Many card issuers charge a commission for cash withdrawals, even if the ATM belongs to the same bank as the card issuer.
+Merchants do not offer cashback on credit card transactions, because the merchants would pay a percentage commission of the additional cash amount to their bank or merchant services provider, thereby making the transaction uneconomical.
+Discover is a notable exception to this practice.
+A customer with a Discover card may receive up to $120 cashback if the merchant allows it.
+This amount is simply added to the cardholder's transaction cost, and no extra fees are charged because the transaction is not considered a cash advance.

-In the US, many credit card companies will also when applying payments to a card, do so, for the matter at hand, at the end of a billing cycle, and apply those payments to everything before cash advances.
-For this reason, many consumers have large cash balances, which have no grace period and incur interest at a rate that is (usually) higher than the purchase rate, and will carry those balances for years, even if they pay off their statement balance each month.
-This practice is not permitted in the UK, where the law states that any payments must be assigned to the balance bearing the highest rate of interest first.
+Many credit card companies in the US, when applying payments to a card, will do so at the end of a billing cycle, applying these payments to all transactions before cash advances.
+For this reason, many consumers have large cash balances, which have no grace period and incur interest at a rate that is usually higher than the purchase rate; such consumers carry those balances for years, even if they pay off their statement balance each month.
+This practice is not permitted in the UK, where the law states that any payments must be assigned first to the balance bearing the highest rate of interest.

 Acceptance mark

 An acceptance mark is a logo or design that indicates which card schemes an ATM or merchant accepts.
 Common uses include decals and signs at merchant locations or in merchant advertisements.
-The purpose of the mark is to provide the cardholder with the information where the card can be used.
-An acceptance mark differs from the card product name (such as American Express Centurion card, Eurocard), as it shows the card scheme (group of cards) accepted.
-An acceptance mark however corresponds to the card scheme mark shown on a card.
+The purpose of the mark is to provide a cardholder with information on where their card can be used.
+An acceptance mark differs from the card product name (e.g., American Express Centurion Card and Eurocard), because it shows the card scheme (group of cards) accepted.
+An acceptance mark corresponds to the card scheme mark shown on a card.

-An acceptance mark is however not an absolute guarantee that all cards belonging to a given card scheme will be accepted.
-On occasion cards issued in a foreign country may not be accepted by a merchant or ATM due to contractual or legal restrictions.
+However, an acceptance mark does not absolutely guarantee that all cards belonging to a given card scheme will be accepted.
+On occasion, cards issued in a foreign country may not be accepted by a merchant or ATM because of contractual or legal restrictions.